A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations: Introduction

 The main task accomplished in this paper is to develop new mass-radius relations for exoplanets based on a greatly improved interior structure model.
 These improvements are developed along four main axes: new equations of state \citep[e.g.][]{HakimRivoldini2018,HaldemannAlibert2020,HowardGuillot2023}, a more comprehensive mineralogy \citep[e.g.][]{StixrudeLithgow-Bertelloni2024}, the inclusion of additional phase changes \citep[e.g.][]{DorogokupetsDymshits2017,UmemotoWentzcovitch2017}, and a more physical thermal structure \citep[e.g.][]{ParmentierGuillot2014,Stixrude2014,ParmentierGuillot2015}.

 We have benchmarked this model against solar system objects for which there are a variety of measured constraints on their interior structures.
 Of prime importance is comparing a forward model of Earth's interior to the seismically-derived one-dimensional Reference Earth Model (REM1D) \citep{MoulikEkstrom2025a,MoulikEkstrom2025b}.
-We find agreement within $0.2\%$ of Earth's radius and moment of inertia coefficient, with a strikingly close correspondence to REM1D throughout the entire interior.
+Our model Earth's radius and moment of inertia coefficient agree with REM1D's to within $0.2\%$, with a strikingly close correspondence to REM1D throughout the entire interior.
 We perform similar benchmarking for Mars, the Moon, Venus, Mercury, and Europa, obtaining radii and moment of inertia coefficients with typical errors compared to reality of less than 0.5\% while replicating their observed mantle/core boundaries.